 To start, it can be helpful to understand the fundamental differences between data science and web development.

-Web development is a field focused on the user experience and involves building, creating, and maintaining websites.
+Full Stack web development is a field focused on the user experience and involves building, creating, and maintaining websites.
 This can include web-based internet applications, electronic businesses, and social network services such as Facebook or Twitter.